BY: Stacey Pisani

 Phase 5 – Gap Analysis: The gap analysis compares actual compliance program management against the desired standard.
 It evaluates compliance program management processes, controls, and maturity to determine if they are good as is, need improvement, or are missing.
 These gaps and opportunities provide the basis for the improvement actions developed in Phase 6.

 Phase 6 – Improvement Actions: Phase 6 moves the process along to developing action plans and an approach for ongoing management review that will guide the compliance program development and improvement activities.
 Compliance program management review is established at the end of this last phase.
-If there is an EHSMS in place, program review information and action plan tracking can be integrated into that Management System.
+If there is a management system in place, program review information and action plan tracking can be integrated into that management system.

 As a whole, this process will help companies evaluate the degree to which:

-- EHS compliance goals and objectives are set and communicated by management.
+- Compliance goals and objectives are set and communicated by management.